-Tomatoes are relatively low in total carbohydrates, and they contain many vitamins, minerals, and antioxidants.
+Tomatoes are relatively low in total carbohydrates or carbs.
+They also contain many vitamins, minerals, and antioxidants.

 As tomatoes do not contain much carbohydrate, people following a low carb diet can eat them in moderation.

 In this article, we look at the nutritional information for tomatoes and list other low carb fruits and vegetables that a person can include in their diet.